 ABOUT THE PROJECT:

-The Style Guides include:
+What the Style Guides include:

 Store Layouts and Visual Mapping